About Free Natives:

 Come spring you can expect to see optimistic greens and yellows, while in the peak of summer parched lands create a more muted palette.
 Then as Autumn begins to roll in you see hues deepen and become more intense like the weather.

 We believe in clothes that are good for the planet, and good for you.
 All of our cotton and denim is GOTs certified and ethically sourced.
 Our clothing is dyed with 100% natural dyes, keeping toxic chemicals out of our water sources and far away our bodies.

 We source our organic denim and cotton from Ganesh and his family company in Kerala, South India.

 It's made in a very artisan, hands on fashion, being woven on small power looms or handlooms in runs of just 100 - 300m.
 It is then hand rolled and selvedge printed into 25m rolls.

 The Global Organic Textile Standard (GOTS) is the worldwide leading textile processing standard for organic fibres, including ecological and social criteria, backed up by independent certification of the entire textile supply chain.

-We currently pre-treat, dye, cut and sew all garments in house from a little studio based in Nottinghamshire.
+We currently pre-treat, dye, cut and sew all garments in house from the idyllic Harley Studios on the Welbeck Estate in Nottinghamshire.
 This gives us great control over our quality and the chance to keep the costs of this start up business down.